amallen1/amallen1/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I spend time on building responsive and interactive websites and applications using HTML, CSS, JS, React, and recently VueJS and NodeJS.
+- 🔭 I spend time on building responsive and interactive websites and applications using primarly HTML, CSS, JS, and React.
-- 🌱 I’m currently working on improving my programming skills in full stack development.
+- 🌱 I’m currently working on improving my programming skills in full stack development (NodeJS, Express, MongoDB).
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/aniya-allen-96364812b/) or my website: [Website](https://www.aniyaallen.com/)